Trump Campaign Manager Sees CNN Influence In Batman Video’s Removal

 The original video seems to have been sourced from a pro-Trump forum on Reddit.
 It included video of the president with various world leaders, as well as footage of former President Barack Obama and Trump’s 2016 opponent, Hillary Clinton.

-A long list of musical artists, including Neil Young, Rihanna, R.E.M., Twisted Sister, and Aerosmith, have moved to block President Trump from using their music at his rallies and other public events.
+A long list of musical artists, including Neil Young, Rihanna, R.E.M., Twisted Sister, and Aerosmith, has moved to block President Trump from using their music at his rallies and other public events.